southrop/konomi-call/_i18n/en/pages/about.md

 ## Copyright

-All CD jackets and lyrics are copyright of their respective creators, record labels, and artists.
+All {% if site.show_covers %}CD jackets and {% endif %}lyrics are copyright of their respective creators, record labels, and artists.

 JASRAC Permit No. J200928595
 ![]({{ "assets/images/jasrac.gif" | relative_url }})